10 Best Places to Visit in Southern Spain beyond Costa del Sol

 – stroll Barrio El Pópulo, Cadiz oldest quarter;

 – take a break in Genoves Park, the largest public garden in the city;

 – take a walk to beautiful Alameda Apodaca park;

 – see Monument to the Constitution of 1812 at Plaza de España in Cadiz;

 – take a sunbath or swim on La Caleta beach, Santa Maria Del Mar beach, or La Victoria beach

 Jerez is the heart and the essence of Andalusia.

 Jerez de la Frontera is the birthplace of flamenco and the hometown of Andalusian horses and sherry wine.
-Yes, this is the place were sensual and passionate flamenco music was born and were noble Andalusian horses are bred.
+Yes, this is the place where sensual and passionate flamenco music was born and were noble Andalusian horses are bred.

-Jerez is the perfect place to indulge in an authentic sherry wine and some extraordinary mouthwatering tapas bites in old sherry stores called ‘tabancos’ where wines go directly from the barrels to your glass.
-Take ‘ruta de tabancos‘ for authentic sherry experience!
+Jerez is the perfect place to indulge in authentic sherry wine and some extraordinary mouthwatering tapas bites in old sherry stores called ‘tabancos’ where wines go directly from the barrels to your glass.
+Take ‘ruta de tabancos’ for an authentic sherry experience!
 Jerez is one of the best places to visit in Spain in May when Feria del Caballo, the annual fair of flamenco, sherry wine and Andalusian horses takes place.